 - English Cocker Spaniel.

-Your dog will go through a total blood profile, including a chemical blood profile, a total blood count, and a urinalysis.
+Your dog will go through a complete blood profile, including a chemical blood profile, a total blood count, and a urinalysis.
 Dogs with chronic renal failure may have anemia, unusual electrolyte levels, and elevated blood pressure.
 The levels of specific protein enzymes and chemicals such as creatinine and blood urea nitrogen (BUN) will likewise be high.

 Another great indication of chronic renal failure is urine that is either concentrated or dilute, hence showing the kidney’s failure to process the urine properly.
 X-ray or ultrasound imaging may likewise be used to observe the shapes and size of the dog’s kidney( s) to see if there are any visibly obvious irregularities.
 Frequently, chronic kidney failure causes kidneys to become unusually small.